krotik/eliasdb/doc/embedding.md

 Getting the source code
 -----------------------
 The easiest way to get the source code of EliasDB is to use go get.
-Assuming you have ...
+Assuming you have a normal go project with GOROOT pointing to its root.
+You can checkout the source code of EliasDB with:
 ```
-go get ...
+go get -d devt.de/common devt.de/eliasdb
 ```
 For the rest of this tutorial it is assumed that you have the following directory structure: